 Yellow squash, high in vitamin C and fiber, is very inexpensive right now.
 I can get organic yellow squash 3/$1 during the height of the season.
 I usually sauté it up with some onion and zucchini as a quick side dish or add it to kabobs.
 Here are five other ways to use up.

-– Potatoes and yellow squash are flavored with fresh herbs and topped with a feta cheese and whole wheat bread crumbs, then baked till golden brown.
+Summer Squash Gratin – Yellow squash is flavored with fresh herbs and garlic with parmesan cheese and panko bread crumbs, then baked till golden brown.